aws-samples/aws-iot-twinmaker-samples/README.md

 ## Prerequisites

 Note: These instructions have primarily been tested for Mac/Linux/WSL environments.
-For a standardized development environment, consider following our [Cloud9 setup guide](./CLOUD9_SETUP.md) and then running these instructions in Cloud9
+For a standardized development environment, consider following our [Cloud9 setup guide](./CLOUD9_SETUP.md) instead.

 1. This sample depends on AWS services that might not yet be available in all regions.
 Please run this sample in one of the following regions:
    - US East (N. Virginia) (us-east-1)